 The Bullis Family

-And of course, very special thanks to Leslie Scott
+And of course, very special thanks to the late Leslie Scott

 our wonderful mural artist, for helping to bring our vision to life.

 To Build a Mosaic Wall in Memory of the

 Disaster of September 9, 2010

 To this reality!